 Friday

-Mainly cloudy, quite cold, good chance of some accumulating snow, low-to-mid 30’s for afternoon highs
+Mainly cloudy, quite cold, good chance of accumulating snow that likely begins in the early morning hours, low-to-mid 30’s for afternoon highs

 Friday Night